khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/ux-ui-rules/UX-UI-Rules.md

     -   Gray will tone down the intensity of any colors

--   Shade - Hue with only black added (or moving towards white).
-Lightens color but does not make brighter.
+-   Shade - Hue with only black added (or moving towards black).

+    -   Darkens color

+    -   Shade ranges from the original color to black.

+-   Temperature - How color as being warm or cool is percieved

+    -   Warm - Can come from increasing red/yellow tones in color wheel

+    -   Cool - Can come from increasing blue/green tones in color wheel

+    -   Color wheel is split between warm and cool colors

+        -   (R, Y, O) = warm
+        -   (B, G, P) = cool

+    -   Hue shift towards

+### Color Models

+-   RGB - Color represented by the adding mixture of Red, Green, and Blue

+-   HEX - RGB color values represented as hexadecimals

+-   HSB / HSV - An alternative way to represent RGB

+    -   H: Hue
+    -   S: Saturation
+    -   V/B: Value/Brightness (The Same)
+        -   value or brightness is not impact saturation

+-   HSL - An alternative way to represent RGB and HSL / HSV

+    -   lightness is impacted by the saturation

-## Colors Harmonies
+## Colors Harmonies (Adobe / DesignerUp)

--   Monochromatic - Uses one hue, with different saturation and brightness.
+-   Monochromatic - Uses one hue, with varying saturation and brightness.

 -   Analogous - Use hues that are next to each other on the wheel.

 -   Complementary - Use hues that are on opposite of the color wheels.

+-   Split-Complementary - Use hues that are on either side of the complementing hue.

+-   Double-Split Complementary - Uses hues on either side of main hue, and on either side of the complementing hue.

+-   Triadic - Use three hues that are spaced evenly along the color wheel.

+-   Square - Uses four hues that are spaced evenly along the color wheel.

 -   Play with saturation and brightness to create more refine palette.

+## Color Palette Guide (DesignerUp / Futur Academy)

+-   Colors need to be harmonious, see color harmonies below!

+-   Darker Color Variants = Increase Saturation, Decrease Brightness

+-   Lighter Color Variants = Decrease Saturation, Increase Brigthness

-## Colors Tones Categories
+## Colors Tones Categories (DesignerUp / Malewicz)

+-   Note: This is intended to be used as a rough guideline, and can be adjusted to user preferences

 -   Jewel Tones